MicrosoftDocs/entra-docs/docs/identity-platform/msal-android-single-sign-on.md

 If the application uses MSAL with a broker like Microsoft Authenticator or Intune Company Portal, then users can have SSO experience across applications if they have an active sign-in with one of the apps.

 > [!NOTE]
-> MSAL with broker utilizes WebViews.
-As a result, the Single Sign-On (SSO) state is not extended to other apps that use Browser.
+> MSAL with broker utilizes WebView and provides Single Sign-On (SSO) for all the applications consuming MSAL library and participating in brokered auth.
+The SSO state from broker is not extended to other apps which do not use MSAL.

 ### WebView